 The one that made it to the Supreme Court, though, could discourage such suits, the agencies say.
 The case, known as Marx v.
 General Revenue Corp., revolves around the experience of Olivea Marx, a Colorado woman who racked up student debt and failed to pay it, then was contacted by a debt collector.
 Marx, a single mother with two young children and a low-paying job, claimed the collector’s vigor went beyond the limits of the law.
 It called her several times a day, she said, and illegally threatened to garnish half her wages and sent a collection-related fax to her employer.
 She sued.

 The court disagreed, finding that the debt collector’s contact with the woman’s employer did not violate the law because it did not specifically mention her debt.
-The court ordered her to pay $4,543 in costs -- nearly all of which compensated the debt collector for hiring a court reporter and bringing in witnesses.
+The court ordered her to pay $4,543 in costs — nearly all of which compensated the debt collector for hiring a court reporter and bringing in witnesses.

 In a typical lawsuit, that wouldn’t be unusual.
-Ordinarily, the prevailing party in American courts is entitled to recoup the costs of the case -- a venerable legal concept that discourages frivolous suits by making the loser pay, and one which General Revenue Corp. argued was only fair to apply to Marx.
+Ordinarily, the prevailing party in American courts is entitled to recoup the costs of the case — a venerable legal concept that discourages frivolous suits by making the loser pay, and one which General Revenue Corp. argued was only fair to apply to Marx.

 The association, he says, “supports the position that the law does not prevent a successful defendant in an FDCPA action from recovering costs, even if the action is not brought in bad faith and for the purposes of harassment.”

 Exception for debt collection cases

 Debt collectors in the past have had to absorb the costs of cases filed under the Fair Debt Collection Practices Act (FDCPA) unless the debtor was found to have filed under bad faith or with harrassment in mind.
 Though the judge in Marx’s case ruled her suit was not frivolous or in bad faith, it still ordered her to pay costs.
 In December, the 10th Circuit Court of Appeals upheld the ruling.
 In May, the Supreme Court agreed to hear the case.
 Arguments are scheduled for November, on the single narrow question of “whether a prevailing defendant in an FDCPA case may be awarded costs where the lawsuit was not ‘brought in bad faith and for the purpose of harassment.'”

 With the help of the Justice Department, the FTC and CFPB filed a brief in mid-August in support of the woman’s position that she should not pay litigation costs.
 A group of private consumer agencies, including the AARP and National Consumer Law Center, filed a similar brief on the case.
 Representatives of General Revenue, the debt collector, have yet to file their arguments with the court.